MDAnalysis/MDAKits/docs/source/makingakit.rst

 Unlike the code in the core MDAnalysis library, the structure of an MDAKit is much less restrictive.
 In order to be accepted, there are several requirements that must be addressed:

 #.
-Code in the package uses MDAnalysis
+Code in the package uses the MDAnalysis library
 #.
-Open source code is published under an OSI approved license
+The code is open source and published under an `OSI approved license <https://opensource.org/licenses/>`_
 #.
-Code is versioned and provides in an accessible version-controlled repository
+Code is versioned and provides in an accessible version-controlled repository (GitHub, GitLab, Bitbucket, etc.)
 #.
 Code authors and maintainers are clearly designated
 #.
-Documentation is provided
+Minimal documentation is provided
 #.
 Tests and continuous integration are present

 It is also highly encouraged that the MDAKit also satisfies: